-

 During the trekking days in the Everest region, a full-board meal plan (breakfast, lunch, and dinner) is provided at carefully selected lodges, including Yeti Mountain Home and similar high-quality establishments.
 Meals are freshly prepared using locally sourced ingredients, featuring a mix of Nepali staples like dal bhat, soups, vegetables, rice, noodles, and international options such as pasta and eggs.
 Special dietary requirements can also be accommodated with prior notice.

-From our extensive operational experience in Himalayan tourism, we understand the importance of balanced nutrition at high altitudes.
+Based on our extensive operational experience in Himalayan tourism, we understand the importance of balanced nutrition at high altitudes.
 Our company ensures every meal is hygienic, energy-rich, and suited to trekking conditions.
 With trusted lodge partnerships and a strong focus on quality control, we provide a safe, enjoyable, and culturally immersive dining experience throughout your journey.

 Difficulty & Fitness Level